petabyt/vcam/README.md

 ```

 ## VHCI backend
-This will connects the camera to your Linux PC through a virtual host controller:
+This will connect the camera to your Linux PC through a virtual host controller:
 ```
 sudo modprobe vhci-hcd
 sudo ./vcam canon_1300d vhci